-At the sole discretion of the Planning Board as Special Permit granting authority, upon a finding that the proposed dwelling units are consistent with the Town of West Tisbury Master Plan and provide needed housing for Town residents, a Special Permit may be granted allowing any combination of residences or apartments where the density exceeds the standards in Subsection 4.4-1 (A), provided that the following criteria are met: if two dwelling units are proposed, both shall be restricted as affordable housing as defined in this bylaw; if three dwelling units are proposed, then at least 75% of the units shall be restricted as affordable housing and subject to the terms and limitations of a covenant imposed by the Affordable Housing Committee of a Martha's Vineyard Affordable Housing Needs Covenant granted to the Dukes County Regional Housing Authority pursuant to the provisions of St. 2004, C 445, at the sole discretion of the Affordable Housing Committee, and that the total number of dwelling units in any single building may not exceed four.
+At the sole discretion of the Planning Board as Special Permit granting authority, upon a finding that the proposed dwelling units are consistent with the Town of West Tisbury Master Plan and provide needed housing for Town residents, and understanding the value of creativity in developing new housing, a Special Permit may be granted allowing any combination of residences or apartments where the density exceeds the standards in Subsection 4.4-1 (A), and allow building heights up to 32 feet, provided that:

+- 1. At least 25% of the bedrooms shall be in units that are restricted as affordable housing subject to the terms and limitations of a covenant imposed by the Affordable Housing Committee - 2.
+All affordable units created must be for year-round housing; and - 3.
+No further sub-division will be allowed.